Businesses that don’t implement support tiers into their operations miss out on the greater operational efficiency and optimization.

 At Zendesk, the support tier system helped us scale support operations as our business grew.
 Having tiers and specialized agents made it easier for us to manage an increase in ticket volume without sacrificing customer satisfaction.

 If you want to achieve these business results but aren’t sure where to start, check out our guide to structuring your customer support organization.
-This resource reveals all the lessons we learned over the years as a growing company and provides the framework you need to build out your own support team.
+This resource reveals all the lessons we learned as a growing company and provides the framework you need to build your support team.